qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/governance/trademark/index.rst

 * **Examples of unacceptable uses**:

- 1. **Fake affiliation/endorsement**: You cannot use QGIS trademark in anyway that suggests an affiliation with or endorsement by the QGIS project or community, if the same is not true
+ 1. **Fake affiliation/endorsement**: You cannot use QGIS trademark in anyway that suggests an affiliation with or endorsement by the QGIS project or community, if the same is not true.

  2. **Company names**: You cannot use QGIS trademark in a company or commercial organization name.